Ashmitabasnyat9/Final-year-project/README.md

 the model to learn from.
 ![Alt Text](./relu_graph.png)

-# 3.2 Dataset Description
+# 2.1.4 Dataset Description
 The CIFAR-10 dataset (Canadian Institute for Advanced Research) is a collection of images that are commonly used to train machine learning and computer vision algorithms.
 In this project, a CNN model is trained on the CIFAR10 dataset, which is a widely used dataset for object recognition and image classification tasks.
-The CIFAR10 dataset contains 60,000 32x32 color training images and 10,000 test images, covering 10 classes of objects, such as airplanes, cars, birds, and cats[8].
+The CIFAR10 dataset contains 60,000 32x32 color training images and 10,000 test images, covering 10 classes of objects, such as airplanes, cars, birds, and cats.
-The training process involves using the input data (the images from the CIFAR10 dataset)[9] to adjust the weights and biases of the model so that it can accurately recognize and predict the class of an object in an image.
+The training process involves using the input data (the images from the CIFAR10 dataset) to adjust the weights and biases of the model so that it can accurately recognize and predict the class of an object in an image.
 Once the model is trained, it can be used for real-time object recognition by processing an